mschneider82/problem/README.md

 * RFC link https://tools.ietf.org/html/rfc7807
 * a Problem implements the Error interface and can be compared with errors.Is()
 * Wrap an error to a Problem
+* application/problem+xml is also supported using the xml.Un/Marshaler

 ## Install